ipython/ipython/docs/source/interactive/htmlnotebook.rst

 Notebook documents
 ------------------

-Notebook documents, or *notebooks*, are files which record all computations carried out and the results obtained in a literate way, including inputs, outputs, toegether with descriptive text and mathematics.
+Notebook document files are just  standard text files with the extension ``.ipynb``, stored in the working directory on your computer.
+This file can be easily put under version control and shared with colleagues.

-They are plain text files, which are thus easy to share with colleagues and place under version control.
-But, by using the JSON format, they can record all aspects of the computation, including embedding rich media output.
+Despite the fact that the notebook documents are plain text files, they use the JSON format in order to store a *complete*, *reproducible* copy of the state of the computation as it is inside the Notebook app.
-The standard file extension for notebook documents is ``.ipynb``.
+That is, they record all computations carried out and the results obtained in a literate way; inputs and  outputs of computations can be freely mixed  with descriptive text, mathematics, and HTML 5 objects.

 Notebooks may easily be exported to a range of static formats, including HTML (for example, for blog posts), PDF and slide shows.
 Furthermore, any publicly